 QR codes and smartphones made barcode scanning inventory management much more affordable and easy for small businesses.
 Instead of purchasing multiple barcode scanners and investing in connected barcode scanners and computers network, businesses can let employees use their own smartphones for scanning.
 In connected online - mobile inventory management / asset tracking systems data are automatically sent to the software.
 Employee does not even need to be in the vicinity of the office to process inventory transaction or look up available stock.

-Read more on the benefits of using barcode and QR code scanning for inventory management.
+Read more on the benefits of barcode scanning inventory management.

 Broadly speaking, mobile computer is any computer that is not restricted to a permanent location.
 By this definition, notebooks, laptops, tablets and smartphones are all mobile computers.
 However, in inventory management field, when you hear a word "mobile computer" it means something similat to what you see on the image above.
 Using mobile computers, besides scanning barcodes you can also input data and review information.
 This type of devices might be a part of inventory control, asset tracking and equipment maintenance in many large companies.
 Inventory and assets are not located next to the office computers, so employees who handle them need an option to move around when counting or processing inventory.